cfmarr/docker-vase/api/README.md

 ### Production workflow

-In the root director run `docker-compose up -d`
+In the root directory run `docker-compose up -d`

 The api, mongo, mongo-express and floyd containers will be deployed

 In app.js `DB_CONNECTION` will be used for the mongoUrl when in production

-`npm start` will run by docker-compose in the api container
+`npm start` will be run by docker-compose in the api container

 ## Usage